A plucked dulcimer is a plank zither from central and Eastern Europe.

 Gooik… a small place that has become like a second home …

-I have the honor of teaching ‘making music with the dulcimer’ in that enchanted village, on the traditional folk music training programme.
+I have the honor of teaching in the ‘Academie voor Muziek, Woord en Dans’ and in that enchanted village, on the summer-stage for traditional folk music.

 Is your dulcimer my next project?

-I built this chromatic bumblebee in Re-Sol, with a cedar top, in 2010.
+I built this chromatic dulcimer in Re-Sol, with a cedar top, in 2010.

-The position of the melody strings remains stable thanks to a new application of two small ‘agrave pins’ for the zero pen.
+The position of the melody strings remains stable thanks to a new application of two small ‘agrave pins’ for the melody-strings.